arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 # Core mechanics

-Actually astrologian not only healer (I think it is even _not_ healer), but it is party buffer.
+Actually astrologian is not only healer (I think it is even _not_ healer), but it is party buffer.
 Each buff can be improved by Royal Road.
-The following table represents basic card usage in my opinion
+The following table represents basic card usage in my opinion.

 * Arrow